malmostad/wag/pages/buttons.md

 ## Action Semantics
 Use the `btn-primary` class for actions where the user is creating or saving something.
 This includes a *Login* button.
-The `btn-danger` class is used for deleteting actions where a warning is appropriate.
+The `btn-danger` class is used for deleting actions where a warning is appropriate.
 For all other buttons, like *Search*, *Cancel* or *Update filter*, use the `btn` class only.

 <div class="example">
   <button class="btn">Search</button>